mralex/bluebottle/README.md

   Standard CSS classes from the global `application.css` can still be used as necessary for generic styles (i.e., `.btn`, the grid, etc).

+* A few Jest/Enzyme tests for example purposes.
+While not super familiar with using Jest/Enzyme, I did manage to get it setup and working for a couple components in the app.
+Given more time, I'd add more test coverage.

 # Trade offs

+* I went back and forth about having the SPA/API structure, or a more classic Rails view structure with React sprinkled in.
+Normally I'd err on the side of the classic approach, as it tends to enable faster, iterative, development with direct calls to the DB, and allows for future refactoring into richer React pages later on once the app is understood.

+  In this case, as the project is a demonstation of using Rails and React, I felt taking the API driven route was OK, certainly as the list page desired tighter integration with React to view orders in more detail.

+  For a bigger app I'd introduce React-Router, and Redux as needed.
+It would be better if pagination actually updated the URL, and React-Router would make that a pretty simple task.

 * The brew method is stored as an enum in the model, which gives us a nice way to access the information.
 This could have been stored as a reference to another table, but at